Fer-front/creditas-challenge/data-engineering/README.md

 The digital marketing team is a highly data driven and results oriented team.
 They need you to prepare the analytical database/tables where they will perform queries to answer the following business questions:

 1. What was the most expensive campaign?
 2. What was the most profitable campaign?
-In other words, which one presented the best ROI?
 3. Which ad creative is the most effective in terms of clicks?
-What about generating leads?
+4. Which ad creative is the most effective in terms of generating leads?

 ### What you need to do

-Using the tools (including the programming language) of your choice, ingest the data in a database and provide a single table ready to be used to answer the questions above.
+Using `python` and other tools of your choice:
+ - ingest the data in a database;
+ - provide a single table ready to be used to answer the questions above;
+ - provide 4 SQL queries in your README that are answers for each business question presented above;
+ - explain how to reproduce your solution;

 We expect you to understand the data, how the datasets fit together and how to best store/represent data to the end data user.

-Last but not least, provide 3 SQL queries in your README that are answers for each one of the 3 business questions presented above.

-### How to deliver
+### How to deliver your solution

 Create a github private repository and grant access to the user `acasimiro`.
-Please also respond the original e-mail with this challenge link informing you submitted your solution.
+Please also reply the original e-mail with the link to this page informing you submitted your solution.

-## Hints
+## Hints about us

 - We use git;
 - We value well written code and good usage of OOP principles;
 - We expect your code to work;
-- We expect you provide a README and explain how to make it work;
+- We expect you provide a README and explain how to run your code;
 - We love docker, and it would be great if we could test your code just running a docker container;
 - We love [markdown](https://guides.github.com/features/mastering-markdown/) in the README;
-- Contact the recruiter if have any doubts :wink:;
+- We don't bite, so if you have any doubts please contact the recruiter :wink:;

 ### Our Stack

 *This is merely informative.
 You don't need to know or use this.*

+- Python;
+- Postgres;
+- Docker;
+- Airflow;
+- Spark;
+- Kafka;
+- Kimball DW architecture;
 - AWS;
 - Redshift;
 - S3;
-- Airflow;
-- Spark;
-- Kafka;
 - Snowplow;
-- Docker;
-- Python;
-- Postgres;
-- Kimball DW architecture;

 ## Extra questions